-This Cuzco corner presents a notable juxtaposition between ancient Inca and Spanish-colonial architecture.
-Since the Incas worshipped their sun-god, Inti, above all others, this temple in their imperial capital was the most important of the entire realm.
-It was here they brought the idols of all peoples they assimilated, to offer them representation as they demanded allegiance in Cuzco.
-When the Spanish came, they tore down much of the temple and built a monastery on top of it.
-However, the walls that do remain are stunning pre-Hispanic examples, particularly the rounded outer wall that can be seen from Avenida del Sol.
+This Cuzco corner presents a notable juxtaposition between ancient Incan and Spanish colonial architecture.
+Since the Incas worshipped their sun god, Inti, above all others, this temple in their imperial capital was the most important of the entire realm.
+It was here that they brought the idols of all peoples they assimilated, to offer them representation as they demanded allegiance in Cuzco.
+When the Spanish arrived, they tore down much of the temple and built a monastery on top of it.
+However, the walls that do remain provide stunning examples of pre-Hispanic engineering, particularly the rounded outer wall that can be seen from Avenida del Sol.